Skip to content

 Low latency (2 – 10 seconds glass-to-glass)

 From the HLS and DASH standards, low-latency counterparts evolved.
 In recent years, latency has become more important for certain sports events, web-TV broadcasts and use-cases where slow interactivity is acceptable.
-Vindral adopted Low-Latency HLS (LL-HLS) as one possible delivery method in 2024 as an extension of its standard delivery.
+Vindral Live adopted Low-Latency HLS (LL-HLS) as one possible delivery method in 2024 as an extension of its standard delivery.
 As a technology, it facilitates the use of DRM and ad-insertion, which are instrumental for the viability of certain business models within sports and entertainment.
 Also, the option to easily distribute HLS segments on third-party CDN:s makes these standards attractive for scenarios where large concurrent viewership crowds might gather – sometimes unexpectedly.
 Recommended for concurrencies of 2 million viewers and up, one drawback is the lack of synchronization unless a custom solution is built to keep viewers at the same point of the stream at all times.

 Ultra-low latency (0.3 – 2 seconds glass-to-glass)